Rajnath asks Army to prepare for every possible security challenge | Law-Order

 - India

-In the backdrop of the Russia-Ukraine war, Defence Minister Rajnath Singh on Thursday asked the top commanders of the Army to prepare for every possible security challenge that India may face in the future including that of unconventional and asymmetric warfare.

-Singh made the remarks at the biannual Army Commanders' Conference that began on Monday.
+In the backdrop of the Russia-Ukraine war, Defence Minister Rajnath Singh on Thursday asked the top commanders of the Army to prepare for every possible security challenge that India may face in future including that of unconventional and asymmetric warfare.
+In an address at the biannual Army Commanders' Conference, Singh also mentioned the eastern Ladakh row with China and expressed full confidence that while troops are standing firm, the ongoing talks for peaceful resolution will continue and that disengagement and de-escalation is the way forward.

+''It is our 'whole of government' approach to ensure availability of best weapons, equipment and clothing to our troops braving extreme weather and hostile forces to defend our territorial integrity,'' he was quoted as saying by the defence ministry.
+On the process to set up theatre commands, Singh said it is the need of the hour.

+''The formalisation of integrated theatre command is the need of the hour and I am happy with the progress being made towards the same.
+I have full confidence in the senior military leadership,'' he said. ''The nation is proud of its Army and the government is committed to facilitating the Army in their forward movement, on the road to reforms and capability modernisation,'' Singh said.

 The commanders carried out an extensive review of India's national security challenges along the borders with China and Pakistan as well as assessed possible geopolitical implications of the Russia-Ukraine war for the region.